On this day, inaugural Ashes Test ends in a draw, Ricky Stuart gets Kangaroos coaching gig and Allan Langer outlines comeback plan.

 Roosters coach Ricky Stuart is appointed to the Australian coaching position vacated by Wayne Bennett.
 Stuart’s appointment forces him to relinquish the NSW job, which is handed to North Queensland’s Graham Murray.

-The ARL officially endorse a national under-20s competition to kick off in 2008.
+The ARL officially endorses a national under-20s competition to kick off in 2008.
 The 16 NRL clubs will each field an under-20s team which will play curtain-raisers to NRL matches.

 Parramatta’s Leagues Club board suffers embarrassment when it is revealed that newly appointed board member, former wing great of the 1980s, Eric Grothe, is not eligible for inclusion because he had not been a leagues club member for three years.